 Vaccinations Required for All Students On Campus

-With the FDA approval of the Pfizer COVID vaccine this week, Tompkins Cortland Community College will now require vaccinations for all students living on campus, taking in-person classes, or utilizing any in-person services on the main campus in Dryden or either extension center in Ithaca or Cortland.
+With the FDA approval of the Pfizer COVID vaccine, Tompkins Cortland Community College will now require vaccinations for all students living on campus, taking in-person classes, or utilizing any in-person services on the main campus in Dryden or either extension center in Ithaca or Cortland.
 The College is following a mandate from SUNY that requires students complete their vaccination shots before September 27.
 Students that fail to provide proof of vaccination by September 27 will be removed from on-campus housing and in-person classes.
 Requests for medical or religious exemptions to the vaccine mandate must be submitted to the College with documentation by September 1.

 In a message to the College community, Provost and Administrator in Charge Paul Reifenheiser explained the new requirement follows expert guidance.
 “Since the start of the pandemic, TC3 has successfully maintained a productive environment for teaching and learning, while prioritizing the health of our students, staff, and faculty,” wrote Reifenheiser.
 “We have relied on the Tompkins County Health Department to help us ensure that our protocols are in line with county, state, and federal guidance.
 That guidance tells us that the key to ending this pandemic lies in widespread vaccinations.”